CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 ### Version control

 #### What type of branching strategy would you use?
+I would make a different branch for every feature the end product has,  and when taht feature is done I would make a pull request to the development branch
 #### What would you do if you find a bug on the production code (master branch)?
+I would revert to the version which doesnt have the bug, make a different branch that aims to fix the bug and when thats done rebase
 #### How can you move changes from one branch to another in GIT?
+with rebase, or merge.
+If you want commits as well you use rebase
 #### How does a VCS help with code reviews?
+On code reviews this way the reviewer can have a better understanding of how the programmer worked The reviewee can share their code easier

 #### What is your favorite git command?
 Why?
+git merge, because that's why git is so useable.
+If you are working in a team and on different branches then you use this a lot and it really saves time compared to what you should do if you don't have this command
 #### What does remote/local mean in Git?
+remote is what's on the online/not local repository(github servers for example) local means whats on your computer physically and not on the shared repository

 ### DevOps

 #### Why is it good to use a package manager software?
 #### Why is it good to use a virtual environment for a project?

+Because this way you can simulate different version of support programs than what's on your computer And because this way you can ensure that you work with the proper version - requirements.txt you can specify which version
 ### Networks

 #### What kind of HTTP status codes do you know?